vcokltfre/pointlessutils/README.md

 - `@maybe` - Causes the function to return a random choice of `True` or `False`
 - `@never` - The function will never return and will block indefinitely
 - `@always` - The function is now a generator that indefinitely yields `True`
+- `@alwaysv(value)` - The function is now a generator that indefinitely yields the given value

-These decorators can be used on either normal or async functions.
+These decorators can be used on either normal or async functions, except `alwaysv`.
 For example:

 ```py
 @maybe